klauspost/reedsolomon/README.md

 For complete examples of a streaming encoder and decoder see the [examples folder](https://github.com/klauspost/reedsolomon/tree/master/examples).

+GF16 (more than 256 shards) is not supported by the streaming interface.

 # Advanced Options

 You can modify internal options which affects how jobs are split between and processed by goroutines.